 Canada: Université Laval & Institut National de la Recherche Scientifique (INRS)

-- Germany: Abbe School of Photonics (FSU Jena)
+Germany: Abbe School of Photonics (FSU Jena)

-Admission requirements: Candidates must hold a Bachelor's degree in Physics, Chemistry, Biology or equivalent.
+Admission requirements: Candidates must hold a Bachelor's degree in Physics, Chemistry, Biology, or equivalent.

-- Program duration: 2 years (120 ECTS)
+Program duration: 2 years (120 ECTS)

 Language requirements: Program taught entirely in English, a B2 level (minimum) is required.

 Level: Master of Science.

 Fees and Scholarships:

 Annual registration fees for all selected applicants are calculated according to the rules and regulations of the University of Bordeaux.

-- Scholarships may be granted to selected applicants according to the criteria of excellence.
+Scholarships of 750€ per month may be granted to selected applicants according to criteria of excellence.

 Selected within the French “Investments for the Future” program as an “Initiative of Excellence”, the program focuses on knowledge and innovation in light sciences and technologies, providing a multidisciplinary environment for first-class research and education.
 Students are offered cross-disciplinary training with a strong emphasis on innovation and entrepreneurship.
 The Graduate Program in Light Sciences and Technologies is an integrated, interdisciplinary program, provided by both academic and industrial experts.

-The Light S&T training program is structured around 4 complementary pillars:
+The LIGHT S&T training program is structured around 4 complementary pillars:

-Scientific courses, lectures and practical training to acquire wide-ranging knowledge in the broad spectrum of light S&T.
+Scientific courses, lectures, and practical training to acquire wide-ranging knowledge in the broad spectrum of light S&T.